Frequently asked questions

 By registering for the CUBE Competition, participants agree to share the data entered for the purpose of assessing performance and determining rankings.

-Participants give the right to use the consumption data for the purpose of calculating statistics for the overall competition but will not use the data in any way that will identify a specific building, company or organisation other than for the winners.
+Participants give the right to use the data for the purpose of calculating statistics for the overall competition but will not for the data to be used in any way that will identify a specific building, company or organisation expect for the winners.

-For the period of two months after the competition ends, CUBE personnel conduct full audits of data provided of up to 15 participants, including walkthroughs of buildings and speaking directly to occupiers.
+For the period of two months after the competition ends, CUBE personnel conduct full audits of data provided of up to 20 participants, including walkthroughs of buildings and speaking directly to tenants

 Terms and Conditions